-Let’s start simply.
-How many of you are tired of hearing the term “zero trust”?
-And what does “zero trust” even mean?
+Let’s start simply: how many of you are tired of hearing the term “Zero Trust”?
+And what that even mean?
 Wendy Nather (@WendyNather) explains in her All Day DevOps presentation.

 What Is Zero Trust?

 With zero Trust, you should assume everything on the network isn’t safe.
 Yes, your internal network too.
 It doesn’t mean that you shouldn’t trust anyone ever.
 But you have to check trust explicitly.
 So even if it’s on your network and got past your firewall, you still need to make sure it’s safe.

 The important thing to think about is that successful attackers look exactly like insiders.
 For example, an attacker once acquired a sysadmin’s credentials, came in through a VPN, and looked safe.
 The only thing that warned anyone was that the keyboard had been changed to Chinese.

 Let’s say you’re in a club and your bouncer is the firewall.
 "Zero Trust" in this case means the bartender still requires customers to show ID.
 The bartender doesn’t rely on checks and authentication from the bouncer or anyone else.
 That’s because they may be allowing someone in the door based on different policies and conditions.
 Additionally, someone might not have even come through the bouncer’s door.
 Maybe they came through the back patio.
 We need to verify identity as close as possible to the point of access.